 Nature paper "Microbial carbon use efficiency promotes global soil carbon storage" is online on May 24, 2023

-The 1st version of the protocol for model intercomparison on terrestrial biogeochemistry has been released.
+1st version of the protocol for model intercomparison on terrestrial biogeochemistry has been released.

 Work